 corporations, shareholder democracy, shareholders, corporate governance, comparative corporate governance

 Virginia Law & Business Review

 Fairfax, Lisa, "Shareholder Democracy on Trial: International Perspective on the Effectiveness of Increased Shareholder Power" (2008).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2451.

 Business Analytics Commons, Business and Corporate Communications Commons, Business Law, Public Responsibility, and Ethics Commons, Business Organizations Law Commons, Comparative and Foreign Law Commons, Finance and Financial Management Commons, Law and Society Commons